Victor-Boone/victor-boone.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Victor Boone, PhD student at the Université Grenoble Alpes in the [POLARIS](https://www.inria.fr/fr/polaris) team as well as a teacher assistant at the UGA.
+I am Victor Boone, Post-Doc at the Université Grenoble Alpes in the [POLARIS](https://www.inria.fr/fr/polaris) team as well as a teacher assistant at the UGA.
 My work focuses on Reinforcement Learning, Multi-Armed Bandits and Game Theory.

 You can join me via email `victor.boone@univ-grenoble-alpes.fr`.